In two prior posts, we talked about SEO Changes and debunked 14 SEO myths. Here are the final 7 SEO Myths that you can ditch!

 SEO is so much more than optimizing for search engines.
 You should optimize for users first and foremost.
 Visitors should want to click through your listing to your website and — once they click through — stay there.

-To keep visitors on your site, ensure you’re publishing content that’s personalized and relevant.
+According to an SEO London agency, if you want to keep visitors on your site, ensure you’re publishing content that’s personalized and relevant.
 Also make sure your website is intuitive and easy to browse (in other words, accessible by both crawlers and users.